Need for Speed Heat: Marketing

+Soundtrack

+The musical score for Need for Speed Heat was composed by Brazilian composer Pedro Bromfman.
+In addition, the game features a soundtrack that comprises 58 tracks from various artists, with genres ranging from hip hop to EDM.
+According to EA, the game envisages "an open world of urban speed that resembles Miami" by incorporating Latin pop songs into the soundtrack.

 Reception

-Need for Speed Heat received "mixed or average" reviews, according to review aggregator Metacritic.
+Need for Speed Heat received generally positive reviews, according to review aggregator website Metacritic.
 Critics welcomed the overhauled progression system (compared to the predecessor Payback where one of the methods to gain upgrades for a car was to purchase loot boxes) and the option to choose between day and night for increased race variety, but criticized the short story and lack of innovation compared to previous titles.

 Luke Reily of IGN gave the game an 8/10: "While Need for Speed Heat feels a little more like a mosaic of existing concepts rather than something especially trendsetting, Ghost has certainly scraped these ideas from some of the most-loved games in the now 25-year-old series.
 Heat doesn't always sizzle but it's definitely much hotter than I'd expected.
 This is easily the most impressive Need for Speed game in many years."
 Matthew Kato of Game Informer gave the game a score of 7.75/10.
 He stated in his review that "Need for Speed has meant different things over the years, but Heat is a good all-around representation of the franchise.
 The police could be a little more prominent, and the world – while well stocked – isn't as interesting as Forza Horizon’s, for instance, but NFS Heat is the best iteration since Ghost Games' reboot in 2015".

 Richard Wakeling of GameSpot gave the game a 7/10, stating that "With only a select few events, no discernible difference between each car's handling, and a simplistic driving model, Need for Speed Heat does stumble into repetition during its final few hours.
 It's not quite a rip-roaring return to form, then, but this latest entry puts the Need for Speed series back on the right track.
 The duality of its day and night events props up what would otherwise be a fairly run-of-the-mill racing game, but the renewed focus on hurtling around the track, racing wheel-to-wheel, and customizing each car in numerous ways, taps into the essence of what Need for Speed used to be about.
 Need for Speed Heat may not revolutionize racing games, but it's the best the series has been in a long, long time."